chenxi-debugger/nyc-real-estate-analytics/README.md

 ## 🤖 The Model: Why Comparison, Not Guesswork

-The first version of this project used a single **K-Nearest Neighbors** model — chosen early on simply because it was the most intuitive algorithm to start with.
-This rewrite replaces that guess with a principled **model-selection process**: train several candidates, score them fairly with cross-validation, and let the data pick the winner.
+Rather than committing to a single algorithm up front, this project uses a principled **model-selection process**: train several candidates, score them fairly with 5-fold cross-validation, and let the data pick the winner.
+The best model is then tuned and served.

 ### Candidates — covering both ensemble families